lukeed/uvu/readme.md

 * the `took ___` value is the total process execution time – from startup to termination
 * the parenthesis value (`(___)`) is the self-reported execution time, if known

-Each test runner's `stdout` is printed to the console to verify all assertions pass.
-That output is excluded below for brevity.
+Each test runner's `stdout` is printed to the console to verify all assertions pass.<br>Said output is excluded below for brevity.

 ```
 ~> "jest"  took  1,630ms  (861  ms)